MemoonaTahira/Traffic_Violation_Classification/readme.md

 ## 1. Create conda environment:

-Create a conda environement from requirement.txt file using the requirement.txt file [here](./requirements.txt):
+Create a conda environement from requirements.txt file using the requirements.txt file [here](./requirements.txt):

 ```
 conda create --name traffic_classify --file requirements.txt
 ```

 (P.S.
-If you want to use a pip environment, you can also use [pip-requirement.txt](./pip_requirements.txt) to install it.)
+If you want to use a pip environment, you can also use [pip-requirements.txt](./pip_requirements.txt) to install it.)

 Using the newly created conda environement, explore the notebook for cleaning, EDA feature engineering and selecting best model, which can be found [here](./TrafficViolation_Clean_EDA%20final.ipynb).